ceus90/CS224N-TheEfficiencyThreshold/README.md

 The project work is segregated into individual main folders.
 The contributions and modules managed within each directory are detailed below:

 ### `Shreyas`
-The following components and implementations were managed within this directory:
 * A critical cloud-based pipeline was engineered to evaluate context-weight tradeoffs across advanced LLM paradigms, including LORA, ReFT via pyreft, GEPA, Zero-Shot and Few-Shots.
 * Robust data preprocessing and stratified sampling were implemented for six diverse datasets.
 * Crucial LORA training for five causal models was orchestrated.